 Summer Nights has returned to Busch Gardens Tampa Bay in a modified format, with a new fireworks & laser show and extended hours.
 The event is scheduled to continue on Fridays, Saturdays, and Sundays through September 6, and includes extended hours in the evenings for guests to enjoy the park.
-(The event originally was scheduled to end on August 16, but was extended through Labor Day weekend in early August.)
+(The event originally was scheduled to end on August 16, but was extended through Labor Day weekend.)

 The park has also added some extra features since Summer Nights returned on July 17 – Big Bird will be available for photos at select times during the day on Fridays, Saturdays & Sundays through August 9 at Gwazi Pavilion near the Xcursions gift shop.
 On August 15 & 16 and again August 22 & 23, a special presentation will be offered inside Stanleyville Theater at 1:30 and 3:30 p.m. giving guests an inside look into the care for some of the animals at Busch Gardens.